Cantilux/faerun-date/README.md

 Convert real-world dates into the **Forgotten Realms** (Faerûn) calendar format.
 Inspired by Dungeons & Dragons and the Harptos calendar.

+faerun-date is a JavaScript library that transforms standard dates into the calendar system of Faerûn, the world of the Forgotten Realms (Dungeons & Dragons).
+It includes accurate mapping of months, 10-day weeks, seasonal cycles, and unique Faerûnian holidays like Greengrass and Midsummer.

 > Perfect for RPG tools, worldbuilding projects, and immersive D&D experiences.

 ---